 Cell Immun was founded with the aim of ensuring professional services and extensive care for physicians as well as patients.
 Due to long-term experience and reliability we are able to meet the needs of our clients.

 Our team cooperates closely with carefully selected physicians in Germany and all over the world.
 We guarantee highest quality and effectiveness.
-Our lyophilisates and ultrafiltrates are produced in close cooperation by a well-established laboratory with long-term experience and know-how.
+Our ultrafiltrates are produced in close cooperation by a well-established laboratory with long-term experience and know-how.

 Our activities are based on the historical research by Prof. Dr. Paul Niehans, conducted in the beginning of the last century, followed up and compiled by Prof. Dr. Albert Landsberger, University of Heidelberg.

 Molecular Cell and Immunotherapy

 Basis for the development of novel biologics to promote health